 Data

 Tables in Appendix B show the extent of missing data for each background variable used in our analysis.
-There was no missing data on the region and centre type variables and nearly none on gender, but data on prior attainment and other background variables were missing to varying degrees.
-Also, data was missing not at random, as the extent of missing data varied by centre type.
+There was no missing data on the region and centre type variables and nearly none on sex, but data on prior attainment and other background variables were missing to varying degrees.
+Also, data was not missing at random, as the extent of missing data varied by centre type.

 Missing data on the background variables is most likely the result of schools and colleges not returning the DfE School census.
 Missing data on KS2 prior attainment most likely reflects the fact that some students did not sit the KS2 tests for a variety of reasons, including being absent from school at the time of the tests, attending independent schools at KS2, or attending school outside of England at the time of the tests.
 Missing data on GCSE prior attainment has a similar cause: some students did not take GCSEs at 16.
 As with any analysis involving the merging of datasets, missing data can also be caused by data matching problems.